-Now we've made card sorting even easier with OptimalSort - the online card sorting tool preferred by information architects, web designers and content writers the world over.
+Card sorting is a quick and easy way to design an information architecture, workflow, menu structure or website navigation paths.
+We've made card sorting even easier with OptimalSort - the online card sorting tool preferred by information architects, web designers and content writers the world over.

-"Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality."
+Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality.

 If you have a medium to large website, intranet, online shop or knowledge base then you will benefit from using OptimalSort.
 Card sorting will help you to understand the product groups or categories that customers would sort items into and thus where they'd expect to find them in your navigation menu structure.

 We give you a unique study link that you can email to your users and customers, post on your website, tweet to the world, or use our integrated participant recruitment.